SWADESH-KUMAR-NATH/6T-SRAM/README.md

 <center>Examples of SNM for Hold , Read and Write mode respectively.</center>

 1. HOLD SNM

-Inabsence of word line voltage, the ability of SRAM to retain the stored data is defined as hold stability.
+In absence of word line voltage, the ability of SRAM to retain the stored data is defined as hold stability.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_hold.jpg"
      width="whatever"
      height="whatever" />

 2. READ SNM
+The read margin is used to find out read stability of the SRAM.
+Read Stability is the ability to prevent the SRAM cell to flip the stored value while the stored value is being read.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_read.jpg"
      width="whatever"
      height="whatever" />

 3. WRITE SNM
+The minimum voltage required to feed new value into the SRAM cell is known as write margin.
+Write stability is the ability of the SRAM to allow the changes in the stored value.

 <img src="https://github.com/SWADESH-KUMAR-NATH/6T-SRAM/blob/main/schematics/snm_write.JPG"
      width="whatever"